Feller-AG/wiser-tutorial/README.md

 ### Authentication

-Every request to the Wiser-uGateway must include an authentication token.
+Every request to the Wiser-uGateway must include an [authentication](./doc/authentication.md) token.

-Read [here](./doc/authentication.md) how you get an authentication token.

 > 🐮 The burn mark (a QR-code) on my back!